86 articles · 8 breeds · tools · topics

 1. High-End Restaurant and Charcuterie Markets

-In Manila, Tagaytay, Cebu, and Boracay, a small but growing market exists for premium pork.
-Restaurants like Toyo Eatery, Margarita Forés establishments, Bondi & Bourke, and various Japanese-style restaurants source Berkshire (often marketed as Kurobuta) at premium prices.
+In Metro Manila, Tagaytay, Cebu, and Boracay, a small but growing market exists for premium pork.
+Fine-dining kitchens, Japanese-style restaurants, and charcuterie makers source Berkshire (often marketed as Kurobuta) at premium prices for menu differentiation.
+The same demand is what keeps a local producer like Esguerra Kurobuta in Lipa, Batangas running a pure Berkshire herd for direct sale.

 2. Marbling and Eating Quality